 Key facts

-- More than 1 million sexually transmitted infections (STIs) are acquired every day worldwide
+- More than one million sexually transmitted infections (STIs) are acquired every day worldwide.

 Health risks

-- STIs like Herpes and syphilis can increase the risk of HIV acquisition three-fold or more.
+- STIs such as Herpes and syphilis can greatly increase the risk of acquiring

 - STIs such as gonorrhoea and chlamydia are major causes of pelvic inflammatory disease (PID) and infertility in women.